 Michael Nielsen

-Michael Nielsen is one of the pioneers of quantum computation.
-Together with Ike Chuang of MIT, he wrote the standard text on quantum computation.
-This is the most highly cited physics publication of the last 25 years, and one of the ten most highly cited physics books of all time (Source: Google Scholar, December 2007).
-He is the author of more than fifty scientific papers, including invited contributions to Nature and Scientific American.
-His research contributions include involvement in one of the first quantum teleportation experiments (related), named as one of Science Magazine’s Top Ten Breakthroughs of the Year for 1998, quantum gate teleportation, quantum process tomography, the fundamental majorization theorem for comparing entangled quantum states, and critical contributions to the formula for the quantum channel capacity (1, 2, 3).
+My interest in open science grew out of my work as a scientist.
+In the 1990s and 2000s I helped pioneer the field of quantum computation.
+Together with Ike Chuang of MIT, I wrote the standard text on quantum computing.
+This is one of the ten most highly cited physics books of all time (Source: Google Scholar, March 2012).
+I’ve written more than fifty scientific papers, including invited contributions to Scientific American and Nature.
+My research contributions include the majorization theorem governing the manipulation of entangled quantum states, involvement in one of the first quantum teleportation experiments, named as one of Science Magazine’s Top Ten Breakthroughs of the Year for 1998, quantum gate teleportation, quantum process tomography, and critical contributions to the formula for the quantum channel capacity (1, 2, 3).
 A full list of papers is here.

-Michael was educated at the University of Queensland, and as a Fulbright Scholar at the University of New Mexico.
-He worked at Los Alamos National Laboratory, as the Richard Chace Tolman Prize Fellow at Caltech, was Foundation Professor of Quantum Information Science and a Federation Fellow at the University of Queensland, and a Senior Faculty Member at the Perimeter Institute for Theoretical Physics.
-He left Perimeter Institute in order to write a book about the future of science.
+I was educated at the University of Queensland, and as a Fulbright Scholar in the group of Carl Caves at the University of New Mexico.
+I worked at Los Alamos National Laboratory, at Caltech as the Richard Chace Tolman Prize Fellow, at the University of Queensland as Foundation Professor of Quantum Information Science and a Federation Fellow, and at the Perimeter Institute for Theoretical Physics as a Senior Faculty member.
+In 2008, I gave up my tenured academic position in order to work as an advocate for open science.

 Contact